-I am pleased to submit to you the audited financial statements for the Minnesota State Colleges and Universities Revenue Fund for the fiscal years ended June 30, 2015 and 2014.
+I am pleased to submit to you the audited financial statements for the Minnesota State Colleges and Universities (Minnesota State) Revenue Fund for the fiscal years ended June 30, 2016 and 2015.
 This report includes the financial statements and disclosures necessary to accurately present the financial condition and results of operations for each respective year.
 The financial statements are prepared by management and presented in accordance with generally accepted accounting principles as prescribed by the Governmental Accounting Standards Board.
 The Finance Division and the finance staff at the colleges and universities participating in the Revenue Fund are responsible for assuring the accuracy, reliability, fairness and completeness of the information presented in this report.
 For a summary review and explanation of the financial statements, please review the Management Discussion and Analysis section of this report.

-The Revenue Fund is administered under the direction of the Board of Trustees of the Minnesota State Colleges and Universities.
+The Revenue Fund is administered under the direction of the board of trustees of Minnesota State.
 The Fund was established as a self-supporting, independent enterprise fund by the Minnesota legislature for the management of the residence halls, dining services, student unions, wellness centers and parking ramps at colleges and universities and currently operates on fifteen campuses.

 Within the financial statements, which were audited by CliftonLarsonAllen LLP, and received an unmodified opinion, you will find statements of net position, statements of revenues, expenses and changes in net position, and statements of cash flows.
-The Revenue Fund ended fiscal year 2015 with total net position of \$217.6 million.
+The Revenue Fund ended fiscal year 2016 with total net position of \$227.8 million.
 Reserve balances, including requirements mandated by bond covenants, are invested with the Minnesota State Board of Investment or a Trustee.

 Revenue fund program directors are responsible for designing programs and services that meet the needs of students at their individual colleges or universities.
 All revenues and expenses are managed at each of the colleges and universities.
-The Revenue Fund provides about 10,500 students with comfortable living accommodations and meals close to their academic setting at a reasonable cost.
+The Revenue Fund provides about 10,300 students with comfortable living accommodations and meals close to their academic setting at a reasonable cost.